46cl/wp-boilerplate/README.md

 This will bypass the following tasks when running the `npm run wp-install` command:

+* Renaming the project theme
 * Saving dependencies versions
-* Removing the "origin" git remote
-* Commiting the new Wordpress install
+* Reinitializing the Git project

 If you occasionally want to revert back to the default environment, use `npm run wp-install -- --skip-env-check`.